cris1313/OOAD_demo/README.md

 # OOAD_demo
 OOAD class demo

-this project is a demo of dice game.
+this project is a demo of OOAD lecture.